ga-curriculum/python-jupyter-notebooks-installfest-mid-2024/windows/README.md

 - **Running Code Cells:**

   - You can run a code cell by clicking the "Run" button next to the cell or by pressing <kbd>Shift</kbd> + <kbd>Enter</kbd> while the cell is selected.

-- **Saving Your Work:**

-  - Don’t forget to save your work frequently.
-You can do this by pressing <kbd>Ctrl</kbd> + <kbd>S</kbd>.

-This setup allows you to leverage the full power of VS Code while working with Jupyter Notebooks, offering a seamless and integrated development experience.

 ## You did it!